WingsOfDoom/ICU/README.md

 inspiration comes from https://ired.team/offensive-security/credential-access-and-credential-dumping/credentials-collection-via-creduipromptforcredentials

-Will continue to bug the user to input credentials until they are valid, or until they press cancel. written in c#, so could potentially be used by execute-assembly, have not tested it out yet.
+Will continue to bug the user to input credentials until they are valid, or until they press cancel. written in c#, so could potentially be used by execute-assembly.